enthusiastic-js/form-observer/docs/form-validity-observer/integrations/vue.md

 #### Function: `autoObserve(novalidate?: boolean): (formRef: HTMLFormElement) => void`

 A utility function used to simplify the process of setting up and cleaning up a form's `FormValidityObserver`.
-Pass its return value as a [`ref`](https://vuejs.org/guide/essentials/template-refs.html#function-refs) to the form you're validating to automate setup/teardown.
+Pass its return value as a [`ref`](https://vuejs.org/guide/essentials/template-refs.html#function-refs) to the form that you're validating to automate setup (i.e., the call to [`observe`](../README.md#method-formvalidityobserverobserveform-htmlformelement-boolean)) and teardown (i.e., the call to [`unobserve`](../README.md#method-formvalidityobserverunobserveform-htmlformelement-boolean)).

 The `novalidate` parameter indicates that the [novalidate](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#novalidate) attribute should be applied to the `form` element when JavaScript is available to the client.
 By default, its value is `true`.
 (For details on why this attribute is significant, see [_Enabling Accessible Error Messages during Form Submissions_](../guides.md#enabling-accessible-error-messages-during-form-submissions).)